- Standard Limit / Maximum Amount: No Limit (read more)

 - Penalty for early termination;

-- Unpaid sewer charges or utilities.
+- Unpaid water or sewer charges and/or utilities.

 Can the deposit be used by the tenant as last month’s rent?
 Not usually, but it can be done if there is a written agreement between the parties to do so.